 Topics:, theatre, home, sport and music, talking on the phone

 Grammar: nouns, pronouns (some more declensions), adjectives, reflexive verbs.

 By the end of this course you should be able to...

 -express likes and dislikes

 -talk about the theatre

--talk about your home
+-describe your home

 -manage a simple telephone conversation.